JWebUnit Quickstart

 setTestingEngineKey(TestingEngineRegistry.TESTING_ENGINE_HTMLUNIT); // use HtmlUnit

-setTestingEngineKey(TestingEngineRegistry.TESTING_ENGINE_SELENIUM); // use Selenium
+setTestingEngineKey(TestingEngineRegistry.TESTING_ENGINE_WEBDRIVER); // use WebDriver

 }